 Some will say you should not look at the screen to do true testing like an end user, but I believe being able to see the items helps as you can tell if a label shown is not read or given focus by the screen reader.

 To help you understand the requirements of testing web sites and applications for accessibility, it helps to understand the tools required.
 I am going to go through the main points and how to use the tools to cover mobile accessibility testing.

-The main accessibility tool most testers seem to be aware of are screen readers.
-On desktops you often need to use a paid for tool like JAWS, but luckily on mobile you have free screen readers built into the operating system.
+The main accessibility tool most testers seem to be aware of is screen readers.
+On desktops, you often need to use a paid for a tool like JAWS, but luckily on mobile, you have free screen readers built into the operating system.
 A screen reader is a tool used to read what a sighted person will see on the page.
 The screen reader for a phone is often activated via the phone settings as inbuilt to the phone operating system.